gt2447/golden-hour-state/README.md

 # golden-hour-state
 California solar irradiance analysis using meteorological data from 1998-2019.
-Developed as final project for the course Environmental Data Analysis &amp; Modeling at Columbia University.
+Developed as final project for the course Environmental Data Analysis &amp; Modeling at Columbia University and partially rehashed for a project paper in Alternative Energy Resources.

 Dataset is from The National Renewable Energy Laboratory, a national laboratory of the U.S. Department of Energy.